ste-script/list-sync/README.md

 ### Use Cases

-- Users are database administrators and system integrators
-- Interaction is primarily through configuration and monitoring
+- Human interaction is primarily through configuration and monitoring
 - System runs continuously, capturing database changes in real-time
-- Data is stored in Kafka topics and can be output to CSV files
+- Data is stored in Kafka topics and can be consumed ad written to CSV files
 - Multiple consumers can process the same data stream independently

 ## Requirements